ecalban/dataStructures/README.md

-It is an Animal Shelter Management System project where we can perform operations such as adding, extracting, updating, removing and searching on data.
+It is an Animal Shelter Management System project where we can perform operations such as adding, extracting, updating and searching on data.

 The data was kept in a text file without any database.
 Instead of a ready-made data structure, a Linked List data structure created from scratch was used.